jenul-ferdinand/md2data/README.md

 # Datadown

-> A blazing-fast Markdown to structured data converter with support for JSON, YAML, TOML, and XML output formats.
+> The fastest Markdown &rarr; structured data converter with support for JSON, YAML, TOML, and XML output formats.

 Datadown is a high-performance tool that parses Markdown documents and converts them into structured data formats.
-Built with Rust for maximum speed and reliability, it provides bindings for Node.js, Python, and a standalone CLI.
+Built with Rust for maximum speed and reliability, bindings for Node.js, Python provided with a standalone CLI.

 ## Features